 If you notice toe walking in your child, it may be wise to consult a doctor to get a proper diagnosis.
 You may also need to call your doctor if you notice that your child

 - Has delayed motor skills

 - Has trouble bearing weight on his feet

 - Begins to lose the motor skills that he had

-Tiptoeing in children is very common and in most cases, is no reason for worry.
-However, if you notice that it continues even after your child grows, you may want to consult a healthcare professional for to rule out any serious issues.
+Tiptoeing in children is very common and, in most cases, is no reason for worry.
+However, if you notice that it continues even after your child grows, you may want to consult a healthcare professional to rule out any serious issues.